yunanhelmy/learn-git/README.md

-Brancing, merging, rebasing, cherry-picking, gitignore
+Branching, merging, rebasing, cherry-picking, gitignore
 ======================================================

-Oops i think we have unused branch named 3-branch-test.
+Oops i think we have unused branch named `3-branch-test`.
 Can you delete it?

 I've create branch `3-branch`.
 Hopefully you remember how to create a branch.
 I create this branch with `git checkout -b 3-branch origin/master`.